 Marriage and Happiness: 18 Long-Term Studies

-What happens to your happiness and satisfaction with your life in the years following a potentially major life event such as getting married or divorced or having a child or becoming unemployed?
+What happens to your happiness and satisfaction with your life in the years following a potentially major life event such as getting married or divorced, having a child, or becoming unemployed?
 Social scientists have been doing a lot of research on that question.

 More social scientists are beginning to realize what should have been obvious all along — we can’t just compare, say, people who are currently married to people who are not married, at one point in time, to understand the implications of getting married.
 If the currently-married people differ from the other people — in happiness, for example — we cannot conclude that they are different because they are married.

 People who are married and people who are not married may differ in all sorts of other ways (such as financial resources or experiences of stigma — getting stereotyped, excluded, or discriminated against), and it may be those ways, rather than marriage, that accounts for any differences in happiness.